algosup/2022-2023-project-2-factory-display-Project-3-group/Documents/technical/technical.md

 # 2. Introduction
 ## a.
 Overview

-[JACOBI](https://www.jacobi.net/fr/) wants to display informations to their employees on two different rooms to TV's or monitors.
+[JACOBI](https://www.jacobi.net/fr/) wants to display informations to their employees in two different rooms on TV's or monitors.

 ## b.
 Glossary  or Terminology